People with stage 2 breast cancer have cancer cells in their breast tissue, nearby lymph nodes, or both.

 - T4: The tumor has spread beyond the breast tissue and lymph nodes or is inflammatory.

-Here are the possible classifications for lymph node involvement (N):
+The classifications for lymph node involvement (N) are:

 - NX: Healthcare professionals cannot assess the lymph nodes.

 - N0: The cancer has not spread to the surrounding nodes.